 One of my main resolutions is to try yoga in order to rebuild my strength and flexibility in 2017.
 And to be patient with my progress instead of trying to hurry myself along, as I’m often tempted to do!

-I just bought a book about using it to help your body heal and have been looking up “yoga routines for beginners” on YouTube.
+I just bought a book (Amazon affiliate link) about using it to help your body heal and have been looking up “yoga routines for beginners” on YouTube.
 Some of the videos have been great, but I’ve also had some laughs over the moves they expect newbies to perform.
 “Just pull your right leg straight up and hug it against your ear!”
 Sure, why not?
 Ha.

 One thing about being sick or in pain is that it forces us to slow down.
 You can’t go through life quite as mindlessly when your body is hurting, can you?
 It makes you stop and pay attention.
 In a weird way it’s a gift because it makes you focus on what’s really important.